boldflight/BibleConverter/test_EPUB/output/lev.md

 [2] In the place where they slaughter the burnt offering they must slaughter the guilt offering, and the officiating priest must splash the blood against the altar’s sides.
 [3] Then the one making the offering must present all its fat: the fatty tail, the fat covering the entrails, [4] the two kidneys and the fat on their sinews, and the protruding lobe on the liver (which he must remove along with the kidneys).
-[5] Then the priest must offer them up in smoke on the altar as a gift to the Lord.
+[5] Then the priest must offer them up in smoke on the altar as a gift to the **Lord**.
 It is a guilt offering.
 [6] Any male among the priests may eat it.
 It must be eaten in a holy place.
 It is most holy.
 [7] The law is the same for the sin offering and the guilt offering; it belongs to the priest who makes atonement with it.